Invisible-Computers/image-gallery/HowToBuildAnApp.md

 That's all there is to it, conceptually.

-There is also a demo app that you can use as a starting point for your own app: https://github.com/Invisible-Computers/image-gallery
+There is also a demo app that you can use as a reference for your own app: https://github.com/Invisible-Computers/image-gallery

 And we are happy to provide support for any of your questions.
 Please email us at: info@invisible-computers.com.